Xclusivkhodes/Full-stack-dev/README.md

-This has every project I woked on while learning to be a full stack developer
+This has every project I woked on while learning to be a full stack developer.